 Most graduates from a business program will start in an entry-level position, and through time and hard work, they will be able to work up the corporate ladder.
 There are many factors that go into determining salary, and you may make more or less dependent upon your skill set, experience and location.

 What business careers are in demand?

 The business world is booming, thanks to the constant evolution of technology and changing economies.
 This growth is good news for business majors, as new jobs are constantly being developed while businesses look for well-rounded, educated employees.

-According to the Bureau of Labor Statistics (BLS), it is projected that careers within the business and financial sector will grow 7% between 2018 and 2028.
-This rate of expansion is faster than most other occupations, and it is expected that more than 591,800 new jobs will be created during this timeframe.
+According to the Bureau of Labor Statistics (BLS), it is projected that careers within the business and financial sector will grow 5% between 2019 and 2029.
+This rate of expansion is faster than most other occupations, and it is expected that 476,200 new jobs will be created during this timeframe.